benitomartin/mlops-car-prices/README.md

 - `data:` dataset and test sample for testing the model
 - `integration_tests:` prediction integration test with docker-compose
 - `lambda:` test of the lambda handler with and w/o docker
-- `model:` full pipeline from preprocessing till prediction and monitoring using MLflow, Prefect, Grafana, Adminer and docker-compose
+- `model:` full pipeline from preprocessing to prediction and monitoring using MLflow, Prefect, Grafana, Adminer, and docker-compose
 - `notebooks:` EDA and Modeling performed at the beginning of the project to establish a baseline
 - `tests:` unit tests
 - `terraform:` IaC stream-based pipeline infrastructure in AWS using Terraform